yunyicheng/TRexDAD/README.md

 `TRexDAD` contains 10 functions.
 Since they are all parts of an integrated pipeline, they are go to one R script, `pipeline.R`.
-Here are the workflow illustration and detailed explaination of them.
+Here are the workflow illustration and detailed explanation of them.

 <figure>
 <img src="inst/extdata/pipeline_workflow.png" alt="Pipeline Workflow" />